 Most major funding bodies now make it a requirement for the research they fund to be made open access.

-For journal articles, if your work is not open access it cannot be submitted for REF 2021 which could affect the university’s academic reputation and the level of funding for research we receive in the future.
+For journal articles, if your work is not open access it cannot be submitted for the REF.

 How do I publish my work as Open Access?

 Where can I learn more?

 Watch this interesting video about Open Access: an Academic’s Viewpoint produced by the University of Manchester’s Library who interviewed one of their academics.
 They talk about their thoughts on open access, describes what it is and why you need to do it.